p2k3m/ResumeForge/README.md

 - `ResumeTableName` – DynamoDB table for metadata (defaults to `ResumeForge`).
 - `CreateDataBucket` – set to `false` when pointing at an existing bucket so the stack does not try to create it again (defaults to `true`).
 - `CreateResumeTable` – set to `false` when reusing a DynamoDB table created outside the stack (defaults to `true`).
+- `WebAclArn` – optional ARN of an AWS WAFv2 web ACL to associate with the CloudFront distribution for upload abuse protection.
+Leave blank to skip WAF attachment.

 ## IAM Policy
 Minimal permissions required by the server: